OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 A shapechanger makes its saving throw with disadvantage.
 If it fails, it also instantly reverts to its original form and can’t assume a different form until it leaves the spell’s light.

-On each of your turns after you cast this spell, you can use an action to move the beam 60 feet in any direction.
+On each of your turns after you cast this spell, you can use an action to move the beam up to 60 feet in any direction.

 **_At Higher Levels_**.
 When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.